PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Boolean
 * Default: no

-Start a webserver for monitoring.
-See
+Start a webserver for monitoring (and REST API if enabled).
+See ["Performance Monitoring"](../common/logging.md#performance-monitoring).
-["Performance Monitoring"](../common/logging.md#performance-monitoring).

 ## `webserver-address`